-Similarly, as the Staph. species on these farms are under different selective pressures than those causing IMI on conventional farms, there was the potential that species may differ and interaction with the host.
-Again, we found this not to be the case; similar to previous work describing the effect of different Staph. species on quarter SCC (using isolates from multiple herds and genotypic methods or MALDI-TOF for identification), most of the commonly-found species from this population of organic dairy farms increased qSCC above that of culture negative quarters.
+Similarly, as the Staph. species on these organic farms are under different selective pressures than those causing IMI on conventional farms, there was the potential that a given species may differ its effect on SCC and interaction with the host.
+For example, it is unknown if the dominant S. chromogenes strains differ between conventional and organic herds.
+Although we did not test this specific hypothesis, we found no evidence of this in the current study.
+Similar to previous work describing the effect of different Staph. species on quarter SCC (using isolates from multiple herds and genotypic methods or MALDI-TOF for identification), most of the frequently found species from this population of organic dairy farms increased qSCC above that of culture negative quarters.
+Unfortunately, differences in study design prevent direct comparison of species-level effect on SCC across publications, some general trends are observed.
 Fry et al. (2014) also found S. chromogenes, S. simulans, S. xylosus, S. haemolyticus, S. warneri, and S. hyicus had a higher quarter SCC than negative control quarters, as well as S. capitis and S. epidermidis, two species which were not isolated in great enough numbers from milk samples in the current study to be included in the analysis.
 Isolates used in Fry et al. were a subset of a larger population from quartermilk samples collected by the Canadian Bovine Mastitis and Milk Quality Research Network, described by Condas et al. (2017b).
 This larger study also found the same six NAS species increased quarter SCC above that of culture negative quarters, as well as other staphylococci species included in the current study (S. aureus, S. agnetis).
 While Condas et al. (2017) found S. equorum to elevate quarter SCC above that of negative quarters, the current study did not.
 Of the 17 NAS species they included, S. equorum had the second lowest quarter SCC (40,800 cells/mL); the only species with a lower qSCC was S. hominis, which did not differ from culture negative quarters (33,300 cells/mL).
-It may be that overall qSCC for culture negative quarters in the current study was higher than that of Condas et al., which could preclude finding a relatively small difference in SCC between the two groups.
 In the Canadian study, S. succinus, S. saprophyticus, S. epidermidis, S. cohnii, M. sciuri, S. gallinarum, S. capitis, and S. arlettae were also found to increase quarter SCC above that of negative control quarters; with the exception of S. arlettae, these species were isolated from IMI in the current study but were not present in high enough numbers to be included in the analysis.
 Although the scope of species included in Supré et al. (2011) was more limited, they also found that IMI due to S. aureus, S. chromogenes, S. xylosus, and S. simulans resulted in a higher SCC than noninfected quarters.
 One species not previously compared to negative quarters in these aforementioned studies is S. devriesei, which we found significantly elevated quarter SCC above that of negative control quarters.
 Although the effects on quarter SCC for Staph. species on these organic dairies is similar to those previously described on conventional farms, the potential exists for future work comparing virulence factors and antibiotic resistance determinants of NASM isolates causing IMI on conventional vs. organic dairy farms.